Universal-Health-Chain/docs/v1/en/01-Specification-summary.md

 Thus, using UUID v4 as a basis for the coding of identities, compatible with FHIR, IPS and also with verifiable credentials (VC) and DID documents, each of the parties that participate in the health chain has a Universal Health Identifier and a universal digital identity.

-As an example, the Universal Identifier of the UNID Foundation can be represented in the following ways:
+As an example, the Universal Identifier can be represented in the following ways:
 | Type                  | Description |
 | ---                   | --- |
 |*Patient*                | *person with medical history*|